-Cover Image: Rich Abrahams at the 2015 Nationwide USMS Spring National Championship in San Antonio, Texas.
-Photo by Mike Lewis/Ola Vista Photography.
 This pocket-sized rule book contains the rules for swim meets in articles 101, 102, 103, 201, and 202 in the 2016 USMS Rule Book.
 In addition, it contains the "Differences Between USMS and USA Swimming Rules" from Appendix B of the rule book.

-The additional articles and the appendices in the 2015 USMS Rule Book:
+The additional articles and the appendices in the 2017 USMS Rule Book:

-Part 1 Swimming Rules
+~ .
+Part 1 Swim ming Rules

-- 104 National Championship Meets - 105 Records, Top 10 Times, and All-American Recognition - 106 Health and Safety Regulations for Competition - 107 Facilities Standards - 108 Guidelines for Officiating Swimmers With a Disability in USMS Meets - Part 2 Administrative Regulations of Competition - 203 Sanction of Open Water Events - 204 Liability Release
+- 104 National Championship Meets - 105 Records, Top 10 Times, and All-American Recognition - 106 Facilities Standards - 107 Guidelines for Officiating Swimmers With a Disability in USMS Meets

+Part 2 Administrative Regulations of Competition

+- 203 Sanction of Open Water Events - 204 Liability Release